Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Display device location with NMEA data sources/README.md

 ## How it works

 1. Load NMEA sentences.
-    * If a supported GNSS receiver is connected, the sample can get NMEA updates from it.
+    * If a supported GNSS accessory is connected, the sample can get NMEA updates from it.
     * Otherwise, the sample will read mock data from a local file.
 2. Create an `AGSNMEALocationDataSource`.
 There are 2 ways to provide updates to the data source.
-    * When updates are received from a GNSS device or the mock data provider, push the data into `AGSNMEALocationDataSource`.
+    * When updates are received from a GNSS accessory or the mock data provider, push the data into `AGSNMEALocationDataSource`.
-    * With the Runtime SDK 100.11.0 release, you can create an `AGSNMEALocationDataSource` with the GNSS device connected via `EAAccessory` and its protocol specified in `UISupportedExternalAccessoryProtocols`.
-The data source created this way will automatically get updates from the device instead of requiring to push data explicitly.
+    * Starting with Runtime SDK 100.11, you can initialize `AGSNMEALocationDataSource` with a GNSS accessory.
+The data source created this way will automatically get updates from the accessory instead of requiring to push data explicitly.
 3. Set the `AGSNMEALocationDataSource` to the location display's data source.
 4. Start the location display to begin receiving location and satellite updates.